symfony/symfony-docs/templating.rst

 can extend the base layout and override any of its blocks (think "PHP subclass that overrides certain methods of its parent class").

-First, build a base layout file:
+A new Symfony project already comes with a base layout file to get you started.
+Check it out:

 .. configuration-block::